-All Saints' has a programme of wildlife conservation, with plans to install swift boxes in the tower.
+All Saints' programme of wildlife conservation now includes swift boxes in the newly renovated bell tower.

 OUR CONGREGATIONS AND THEIR CURRENT FORM OF SERVICE

 The schedule of our regular services is shown below.

 It is customary in both churches to offer refreshments after the main Sunday service and as the occasion demands.